PayString/rfcs/payid/src/spec/payid-uri.md

    to/from alice, the wallet service provider might offer alice a PayID using alice's email address (though using an email address as a PayID is not recommended).
-In order to use her email address as the 'acctpart' of the 'payid' URI, the at-sign character (U+0040) needs to be percent-encoded as described in [RFC3986].
-Thus, the resulting 'payid' URI would be `payid:alice%40example.net$shoppingsite.example`.
+In order to use her email address as the 'acctpart' of the 'payid' URI, no percent-encoding is necessary because the 'acctpart' portion of a PayID allows for at-signs.
+Thus, the resulting 'payid' URI would be `payid:alice@example.net$shoppingsite.example`.

    Another possible scenario is a payment service provider (e.g., a digital wallet) that allows a user to use a PayID that is associated with some